caltechlibrary/irdmtools/feeds-demo/README.md

 - data.env (RDM)

-For the RDM based repositories you need to set the following environment variables
+For the RDM based repositories you need to set the following environment variables (NOTE: I am relying on Postgres access for this demo, it's faster than making requests through the REST API).

 REPO_ID
 : This is the repository database name, e.g. "caltechauthors", "caltechdata" at